russmedia/terraform-google-kubernetes-serviceaccount/README.md

-> ## This Repo Is No Longer Maintained
->
-> Please consider migrating to official terraform-google-kubernetes-engine module:  https://github.com/terraform-google-modules/terraform-google-kubernetes-engine.

 # terraform-google-kubernetes-serviceaccount
 Terraform module to create a service account on google cloud, a json key and push it as a secret into kubernetes cluster.